Demadex Side Effects

 Note: This page contains information about the side effects of torsemide.
 Some of the dosage forms included on this document may not apply to the brand name Demadex.

 Not all side effects for Demadex may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Other dosage forms:

-Along with its needed effects, torsemide (the active ingredient contained in Demadex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by torsemide (the active ingredient contained in Demadex).
+In the event that any of these side effects do occur, they may require medical attention.

 - Chest pain

 - decreased urination

 - increased thirst